ASPP/pelita/template/README.md

 - **`--ascii`** you can pass the option `--ascii` to the `pelita` command to  suppress the graphical interface and instead use a textual visualization in the terminal, which contains a lot of useful debug info.

-- **`--progress`** similar to **`--null`** but showing the progress of the running game.
+- **`--progress`** similar to `--null` but showing the progress of the running game.

 - **`--no-timeout`** you can pass the option `--no-timeout` to disable the timeout detection.
 This is useful for example if you want to run a debugger on your bot, like in [demo08_debugger.py](demo08_debugger.py)

 - **`--help`** the full list of supported options can be obtained by passing `--help`.

 ### Unit testing
 You should write unit tests to test your utility functions and to test your bot implementations.
 It is quite hard to test a full strategy, especially because you can not have a real opponent in a test game.
 It is useful to focus on specific situations (called `layouts`) and verify that your bot is doing the right thing.
 Several examples are available in this repo in the files named `test_XXX.py`.
-If you name your test files starting with `test_` your tests will be automatically picked up by `pytest` when you run on the console:
+If you name your test files starting with `test_` your tests will be automatically picked up by `pytest` when you run on the console in the directory where you cloned this repo:
 ```bash
 $ python3 -m pytest
 ```